STD Testing Online: How to Get Tested Privately in 2026

 Hepatitis C 2–6 months 6+ months for conclusive results

-Important: If you believe you were recently exposed to an STD, do not wait to get tested — but understand that you may need to retest after the window period has passed to confirm your results.
-A negative result within the window period does not guarantee you are infection-free.
-Many healthcare professionals recommend testing at the time of concern and again after the appropriate window period.
+If you believe you were recently exposed, do not wait to get tested — but understand that you may need to retest after the window period has passed to confirm your results.
+Many healthcare professionals recommend testing at the time of concern and again after the appropriate window.
+Most online testing services offer free phone consultations to help you determine the right timing for your situation.

 How Much Does STD Testing Cost?